Keeping Inventory for Monitors while in a mixed environment

 There are few ideas that you could try as a way to utilize the current inventory collection design:

-i.e. execute "get client IP configuration" and then run "Gather Inventory" task only if output of "get client IP configuration" contains Office network evidences:
+2. One more idea might be to create a Client job, that could run Inventory task based on conditions, i.e. execute "get client IP configuration" and then run "Gather Inventory" task only if output of "get client IP configuration" contains Office network evidences as shown here:

 Additional things to consider:

-Asset management solution allows creation of resources of different type (i.e. Monitor, Phone, etc.) and associates a resource with users or other resources, managing state of resources (i.e. Active, Retired, etc.).
+You could consider using Asset Management Solution for handling this type of request as an additional option.
+Asset Management Solution allows creation of resources of different types (i.e. Monitor, Phone, etc.) and associates a resource with users or other resources, managing state of resources (i.e. Active, Retired, etc.).
 Maybe these capabilities are something that is needed in this case.

 -------------------------------------------------------

-1 - theoretically they may use Data Connector functionality to create Asset resources based on inventory data.
+1. Theoretically you might use Data Connector functionality to create Asset resources based on inventory data.
 Data Connector allows creating a resource taking CSV file as data source.
 CVS may be created based on reported inventory data from computers connected to office monitors.

-2 - theoretically Custom Inventory functionality allows generating NSE with required data.
+2. Theoretically Custom Inventory functionality allows generating NSE with required data.
 NSE may be generated so that it will create a new Monitor resource with all required data.
 But custom inventory script need to be tuned to generate proper NSE.
 Also, custom inventory script may have a condition that somehow identifies if the laptop is in office or outside of office and send inventory only from office.